scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_general_aurora.md

 Aurora
+  Reliability
+    "Survivable" Cache Warming
+      Aurora "warms" the buffer pool cache when a database starts up after it has been shut down or restarted after a failure.
+        In other words, Aurora preloads the buffer pool with the pages for known common queries that are stored in an in-memory page cache.

   Failover
     Amazon Aurora Replicas can act as a failover target with NO data loss, where MySQL replicas can act as a failover target, but there's potentially minutes of data loss.